Piping shrike: Acceptance of The State Badge of South Australia

-On Wednesday 27 February 1901 the painting by H.P Gill (Link to Original Watercolour) was approved by both the Governor and the Premier of South Australia as the design of the new State Badge for South Australia.
+On Wednesday 27 February 1901 the painting by H.P Gill was approved by both the Governor and the Premier of South Australia as the design of the new State Badge for South Australia.

 The Premier wrote on the back of the painting “Accepted (without pomegranate)”.
 The Governor wrote the following heraldic description on the back of the painting: “The rising sun – or – Thereon an Australian piping shrike displayed proper – under a pomegranate flower amid leaves and standing on a gum-staff, raguly, gules and vert.” (or = gold, displayed proper = in its natural colours, raguly = with oblique lines, gules = red, vert = green).
 The Governor removed the reference to the pomegranate, and crossed out gum and changed gum-staff to staff of gum tree.

-The viewer sees the back of the bird: this can be confirmed by the position of the bird’s tail over the back of the gum-tree branch.
-The bird’s head is turned to its left.
+The viewer sees the back of the bird: this can be confirmed by the position of the bird's tail over the back of the gum-tree branch.
+The bird's head is turned to its left.

 Identification of the bird

 The original reports state that the Piping Shrike is the Australian Magpie, and government sources specify the subspecies as the White-backed Magpie (Gymnorhina tibicen leuconota).
 The range of the subspecies (Gymnorhina tibicen telonocua) of the Australian Magpie is almost entirely confined to South Australia.
 The common name for Gymnorhina tibicen leuconota is the White-backed Magpie.
 The name Piping Shrike is rarely found in current bird books, but it remains as an occasionally used local name for the bird because of the continuous history of the name as the bird on the state flag of South Australia.

 The following words, endorsed by Professor Gisela Kaplan, an eminent Australian authority on the Australian Magpie, explain why there has been some confusion over the identity. ‘--- Confusion has arisen about the state emblem because it is easy to think one is viewing the front of the bird.
 Once one realises that one is viewing the back of the bird, one can see all the distinguishing features of the White-backed Magpie.
 The bird on the SA State Flag is without doubt a White-backed Magpie.”

-The name for the bird which appears in Governor Tennyson’s handwriting on the back original painting is “Australian piping shrike”.
-As Professor Kaplan has confirmed, the bird is clearly a White-backed Magpie, so this leaves no doubt about the identity of the piping shrike.
+The name for the bird which appears in Governor Tennyson's handwriting on the back original painting is “Australian piping shrike”.
+As Professor Kaplan confirmed, the bird is clearly a White-backed Magpie, so this leaves no doubt about the identity of the piping shrike.

 The connection of this bird to the name Piping Shrike can be seen in this early observation by explorer Charles Sturt in the 1840s: